hakant/hakant.github.io/source/_posts/2014-04-24-disaster-recovery-on-azure.markdown

 - _Exporting to the primary storage account on the same datacenter:_

 In this scenario, we're relying on the Automated Azure Storage Geo-Replication to get the exported database transferred to another datacenter.
 Since this scenario uses the geo-replication feature of the storage account there won't be any additional costs for geo-reduntant storage.
+This is nice indeed.

 But in the worst case scenario the RPO can go as far as [2 * Database Export Frequency] if the datacenter happens to fail during the geo-replication process.
 In that case, the last export file won't be available after the failure but only the one before that will be.

 On the other hand, the RTO is [Estimated Azure Storage Geo-Failover Time + Database Restore Duration].
 Again, Microsoft's estimation for Azure Storage geo-failover is around 24 hours.

 So the moral of the story is that having a dedicated separate Azure Storage account on the other datacenter is beneficial for both RPO and RTO.
 But as usual the downside is financial.
 The separate storage account is also billed separately.
+Both for storage and bandwith to transfer the data.
 Though it's also worth mentioning that Azure Storage is [fairly cheap](http://azure.microsoft.com/en-us/pricing/details/storage/).

 Now let's move to the other disaster recovery features.